CSC207-2022F-UofT/course-project-Team-Stonks/README.md

 # Stock Market Simulation

 The Stockmarket Simulator is a program that allows a user to simulate the environment of stock investments.
-It allows a user to register an account and then have the options to buy/sell/watchlist a stock
+It allows a user to register an account and then have the options to buy/sell/watchlist a stock and naturally develop multiple portfolios and an interest in the investment world!

-## Checklist For Your Project
+## How to install
 - [ ] Verify the correct settings for your project repository
 - [ ] Set up Github Projects
 - [ ] Create the implementation plan using issues and Github Projects